From Gisela’s place, Katelyn had managed to convince Elizabeth to stay for the night, so they could discuss Olivia’s relationship with Ryan.

 “He loves you so much.”

-Katelyn supped her tea.
-“I’m not sure, ah, this tea’s weak.”
+"I'm not sure."
+She sipped her tea and wrinkled her nose.
+"Ugh.
+This tea's weak."
 She took the teapot and stood, intending to go to the kitchen.
 “I know you like it stronger.”

 “Oh, good morning.”
 Katelyn stepped back.
 “Welcome.”